asher27/amazon-clone/README.md

 # Amazon Clone Coding - from YouTube Clever Programmer

-This project was baseon youtube clip of [Clever Progammer](https://youtu.be/RDV3Z1KCBvo?list=PL9nZhFiGQygu73mdKZy8B-2T9I9YcuNhe).
+This project was baseed on youtube clip of [Clever Progammer](https://youtu.be/RDV3Z1KCBvo?list=PL9nZhFiGQygu73mdKZy8B-2T9I9YcuNhe).

 ## Updates

-In the project, updates some code cause some features of Firebase, React changed as of 2023.
+In this project, updates some code cause some features of Firebase, React changed as of 2023.

 ### `import firebase`